Grullo and Blue Roan Quarter Horses

 Typical characteristics:

-Typically born with light/pink/peach skin color that later darkens.
+• Typically born with light/peach skin color that soon darkens.

 Bay Foals